Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/UCONF/uconf_w_cftutil.md

 ---
 title: "Setting unified configuration  values"
 linkTitle: "Modifying UCONF fields with CFTUTIL"
 weight: 250
----From a command line window, you can use the CFTUTIL utility to view and modify UCONF parameters.
+--- From a command line window, you can use the CFTUTIL utility to view and modify UCONF parameters.
 To view the contents and types of variables, you can create a list.
 Enter the command: